tharani001/tharani001/README.md

-  👩🏻‍💻I am enthusiastic about delving into the data lifecycle, employing various tools and techniques to understand data for actionable insights.
+  👩🏻‍💻  I am enthusiastic about delving into the data lifecycle, employing various tools and techniques to understand data for actionable insights.

   My expertise spans Data Analytics, Machine Learning,Time-series Forecasting, and an unwavering attention to detail.